Why This Matters in Investment Banking

 Enterprise Value

-What it represents: The value of the entire operating business—what it would cost to acquire the whole company
+Enterprise Value represents the value of the entire operating business, or what it would cost to acquire the whole company.
+Conceptually:

 The Bridge: Connecting Equity Value to Enterprise Value

 The most important concept is understanding how to move between Equity Value and Enterprise Value.
-This is called "the bridge."
+This is called "the bridge," and it is tested in virtually every IB technical interview.

 The Formula: